absmach/propeller-docs/docs/getting-started.md

 curl -X GET "http://localhost:7070/proplets"
 ```

-This will output a response like the following
+This will output a response like the following:

 ```json
 {